Big-bang limit of $2+1$ gravity and Thurston boundary of Teichm\"uller space: Asymptotic behavior of the solution curve at big-bang and Thurston boundary

 integration of which yields the following at the limit $\tau\to-\infty$ or $t\to0$

-Therefore, by using the inequality $0< \left(\int_{\Sigma_{g}}\sqrt{|\kappa^{TT}|^{2}_{\gamma}}\mu_{g}\right)^{2}\leq \frac{1}{2t^{2}}(V(g))^{2}$, we obtain
+Therefore, by using the inequality $0< \left(\int_{\Sigma_{p}}\sqrt{|k^{TT}|^{2}_{\gamma}}\mu_{g}\right)^{2}\leq \frac{1}{2t^{2}}(V(g))^{2}$, we obtain

-for a uniform constant $C$.
-Since, $\kappa^{TT}\equiv 0$ implies convergence to a point lying in the interior of $\mathcal{T}\Sigma_{g}$, the left inequality in (\ref{eq:kappa}) is strict (by the blow up of Dirichlet energy).
-More importantly, we want to study the $L^{\infty}$ norm of $\sqrt{|\kappa^{TT}|^{2}_{\gamma}}$ i.e., $\sup_{\Sigma_{g}}\sqrt{|\kappa^{TT}|^{2}_{\gamma}}(\tau)$ since it appears explicitly in a later part where we analyze the Gauss-map equation.
-In that particular analysis, we require a point-wise control of $\sqrt{|\kappa^{TT}|^{2}_{\gamma}}$.
-Notice that this is the $L^{\infty}$ norm of the holomorphic quadratic differential $\phi_{\tau}:=(\kappa^{TT}_{11}-i \kappa^{TT}_{12})dz^{2}$ with respect to the metric $\gamma$.
-The obvious problem is that $\phi_{\tau}$ may have singularities on measure zero sets.
-Remarkably, an integrable holomorphic quadratic differential enjoys the property of possessing at most simple poles at punctures of $\Sigma_{g}$.
-Now, even though $\Sigma_{g}$ in question does not have punctures, it forms $\delta-$thin regions in the limit of $\tau\to-\infty$.
-This is precisely the consequence of the blow up of the Dirichlet energy.
-If we parameterize the Teichm\"uller space in the space of projective currents by the lengths of $9g-9$ nontrivial elements of $\pi_{1}(\Sigma_{g})$ ($9g-9$ theorem), then the properness of the Dirichlet energy yields geodesics with large hyperbolic length.
-As a consequence of the Collar lemma \cite{tromba2012teichmuller}, a geodesic transverse to such a long geodesic shrinks (again relative to hyperbolic length) leading to development of a $\delta-$thin region.
-We will shortly show via the thick-thin decomposition of $\Sigma_{g}$ that an integrable holomorphic quadratic differential is bounded (in the sense of $L^{\infty}$ norm with respect to the metric $\gamma$) even if $\Sigma_{g}$ develops ``bad" parts.
+for a uniform constant $C$ (uniform over the conformal structure).
+Since, $k^{TT}\equiv 0$ implies convergence to a point lying in the interior of $\mathcal{T}\Sigma_{p}$, the left inequality in (\ref{eq:kappa}) is strict (by the blow-up of Dirichlet energy in theorem \ref{theorem1}).
+This concludes the proof of the lemma.~~~~$\Box$

+More importantly, $\sup_{\Sigma_{p}}\sqrt{|k^{TT}|^{2}_{\gamma}}(\tau)$ appears explicitly in a later part where we analyze the Gauss-map equation.
+In that particular analysis, we require a point-wise control of $\sqrt{|k^{TT}|^{2}_{\gamma}}$.
+Notice that this is the $L^{\infty}$ norm of the holomorphic quadratic differential $\phi:=(k^{TT}_{11}-i k^{TT}_{12})dz^{2}$ with respect to the metric $\gamma$.
+The obvious problem is that $\phi$ may have singularities on measure zero sets.
+Remarkably, an integrable holomorphic quadratic differential enjoys the property of possessing at most simple poles at punctures of $\Sigma_{p}$.
+Now, even though $\Sigma_{p}$ in question does not have punctures, it forms $\delta-$thin regions in the limit of $\tau\to-\infty$.
+This is precisely the consequence of the blow-up of the Dirichlet energy.
+If we parameterize the Teichm\"uller space in the space of projective currents by the lengths of $9g-9$ nontrivial elements of $\pi_{1}(\Sigma_{p})$ ($9g-9$ theorem), then the properness of the Dirichlet energy yields geodesics with large hyperbolic length.
+As a consequence of the Collar lemma \cite{tromba2012teichmuller}, a geodesic transverse to such long geodesic shrinks (again relative to hyperbolic length) leading to the development of a $\delta-$thin region.
+We will shortly show via the thick-thin decomposition of $\Sigma_{p}$ that an integrable holomorphic quadratic differential is bounded (in the sense of $L^{\infty}$ norm with respect to the metric $\gamma$) even if $\Sigma_{p}$ develops ``bad" parts.
 Let us first define the norms we are interested in.
-The $L^{1}$ norm and the $L^{\infty}$ norm (with respect to $\gamma:=e^{2\eta}(dx\otimes dx+dy\otimes dy)$) or Ber's supremum norm of $\phi_{\tau}$ are defined as follows
+The $L^{1}$ norm and the $L^{\infty}$ norm (with respect to $\gamma:=e^{2\eta}(dx\otimes dx+dy\otimes dy)$) or Ber's supremum norm of $\phi$ are defined as follows